 If you want to redeem any miles for business class, look no further than Qatar Airways, Qantas’ oneworld partner.
 Qatar offers their ‘second best’ A350 and A380 reverse herringbone product from Australia to Doha and then their game-changing QSuites onwards to destinations like London, Paris, and New York.

-If you are travelling to Europe you simply will not do better in business class than Qatar Airways.
+If you are traveling to Europe you simply will not do better in business class than Qatar Airways.

 Regional Qantas flights